 However, we would not discriminate against a candidate if they had previously turned down an offer.

-We place around fifty Fellows annually.
+We expect to place around thirty-five Fellows in 2020.

 The Scheme does not provide financial assistance to partners (married or not) nor does it provide assistance to partners for visas or in obtaining work in the country of posting.